Guyana maintains will not engage Venezuela on matter before the ICJ - Guyana Chronicle

 –rejects Chinese Charge d’Affaires statement on ‘friendly consultation, negotiations’

+pending before the International Court of Justice by decision of the United Nations Secretary General, in accordance with the parties’ 1966 Geneva Agreement on settlement of the controversy.

-The Argyle Declaration of December 14, 2023 recognizes “Guyana’s assertion that it is committed to the process and procedures of the International Court of Justice for the resolution of the border controversy…”
+The Argyle Declaration of December 14, 2023 recognises ‘Guyana’s assertion that it is committed to the process and procedures of the International Court of Justice for the resolution of the border

 To that end, and in order not to undermine the jurisdiction or authority of the Court as the appropriate forum for the resolution of this controversy, Guyana will not engage in discussion of any matter that has been brought before the Court.